prototypefund/Digital_Bargeld-docs/developers-manual.rst

 To obtain Git access, you need to send us your SSH public key.
 You can find instructions on how to do so in the `Git book <https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key>`_.
-If you have been granted write access, you fist of all must change the URL of the respective repository to:
+If you have been granted write access, you first of all must change the URL of the respective repository to:

 ::

-   git://git@git.taler.net/<repository>
+   ssh://git@git.taler.net/<repository>

 For an existing checkout, this can be done by editing the ``.git/config`` file.